Couples Counseling & Therapy in Chicago

 Do We Really Need Couples Counseling?

-But, if you’ve even considered asking a third party for relationship advice, there’s reason to see a couples counselor.
+But, if you’ve even considered asking a third party for relationship advice, there’s reason to seek couples counseling in Chicago.
 Even if you haven’t talked to your partner about couples counseling, but think it might help your relationship, it can be a good idea to seek a consultation.

 Consider couples counseling in Chicago if…

 You address the same patterns or contentions over and over again

 If you and your partner revisit the same arguments, you need to explore and understand the root of the problem.
 Sometimes couples don’t recognize the problem until it’s brought up by their partner or a third party.
-Couples counseling can help you address the problem directly.
+Couples counseling in Chicago can help you address the problem directly.

 Your partner wants to go to counseling

 If your partner asked you to go to counseling, address their request.
 It takes courage to seek help.
 Their ask also shows they’re interested in working things out.
 Whether you believe you need counseling or not, it’s important to respect their request and commitment.
 Give it a try.

 You think about having (or had) an affair

 If you’re even considering an affair while in a monogamous relationship, then something might be off.
 And, if you’ve been involved in an affair, there’s definitely reason to talk about it.
-Infidelity can be deeply traumatizing for the mistreated party, but it does not mean your relationship is over.
+Infidelity can be deeply traumatizing for partners, but it does not necessarily mean your relationship is over.

 You and your partner are not sexually aligned

 Every individual experiences sex differently.
 From desires to frequency, approaches to sex vary significantly.
 In any relationship, these variations can cause confusion, contention, frustration, and a communication breakdown.
 Coming to couples therapy to talk about sex can be incredibly rewarding for your relationship!

 You’re considering separation or divorce